Eliza Armstrong case: A £5 virgin

 On the same day, Jarrett then took Eliza to a midwife and abortionist named Louise Mourez, who examined her and attested to her virginity and sold Jarrett a bottle of chloroform.
 Then Eliza was taken to a brothel and lightly drugged to await the arrival of her purchaser, who was Stead.
 Stead, anxious to play the part of libertine almost in full, drank a whole bottle of champagne, although he was a teetotaler.
 He entered Eliza's room and waited for her to awaken from her stupor.
 When she came to, Eliza screamed.
-Stead quickly left the room, letting the scream imply he had "had his way" with her.
-Eliza was quickly handed over to Bramwell Booth, who spirited her to France, where she was taken care of by a Salvationist family.
+Stead quickly left the room, letting the scream imply he had raped her.
+Eliza was quickly handed over to Bramwell Booth, who took her to France, where she was taken care of by a Salvationist family.

 In the meantime, Stead wrote his story.

 The Maiden Tribute of Modern Babylon

 On Saturday 4 July 1885, a "frank warning" was issued in the Pall Mall Gazette: "All those who are squeamish, and all those who are prudish, and all those who would prefer to live in a fool's paradise of imaginary innocence and purity, selfishly oblivious to the horrible realities which torment those whose lives are passed in the London inferno, will do well not to read the Pall Mall Gazette of Monday and the three following days".
 The public's appetite whetted sufficiently in anticipation, on Monday 6 July, Stead published the first instalments of The Maiden Tribute of Modern Babylon.

 The first instalment taking up six whole pages, Stead attacked vice with eye-catching subheadings: "The Violation of Virgins", "The Confessions of a Brothel-Keeper", "How Girls Were Bought and Ruined".
 He argued that while consensual adult behavior was a matter of private morality and not a law enforcement issue, issues rife in London existed that did require legislative prohibition, listing five main areas where the law should intervene: